No. 18 Arizona State Upsets Dedric Lawson, No. 1 Kansas 80-76

 No. 18 Arizona State Upsets Dedric Lawson, No. 1 Kansas 80-76December 23, 2018

-No. 18 Arizona State has handed No. 1 Kansas its first loss of the season with an 80-76 upset at Wells Fargo Arena.
+No. 18 Arizona State handed No. 1 Kansas its first loss of the season with an 80-76 upset Saturday at Wells Fargo Arena.

 Trailing 74-67, the Sun Devils ended the game on a 13-2 run to shock the top-ranked team in college basketball.